nbrady-techempower/TFB-Documentation/docs/Project-Information/Travis-CI.md

 **Use your own Travis Queue**: We cannot stress this enough.
 Your own queue will help you work 10x faster, and it's easy to setup.
 Just go to travis-ci.org, click log in with Github, and enable Travis-CI on your fork of TFB.

-**Branch, and remove Lines from `.travis.yml`**: Do your work on a git branch, and the first commit can modify `.travis.yml` to remove any lines that you are not interested in.
-Be sure to name this commit something like `DO NOT MERGE` to remind you that you should do a `git rebase --interactive` and delete that commit before you do a pull request.

 **Use the Travis-CI Command Line to Quickly Cancel Jobs**: Travis has a ruby command line.
 After you install it and log into your Github account, you can do something like this:

     $ for i in {21..124}